omnixtar/omnixtar.github.io/phoscript/index.md

 - multilevel network effects

+As for factor (2) GUI,
+-->

-As for factor (2) GUI, Phoscript metaprogramming shall play a crucial role, as it provides a simplified and unified script that is omnilingual, omnipotent and omni-environment, which overcomes significant drawbacks in recent GUI programming, namely frequent updates in programming languages and, too many variants and changes in Model-View-Controller related frameworks.
+Phoscript metaprogramming shall play a crucial role for both front end and back end system development, as it provides a simplified and unified script that is omnilingual, omnipotent and omni-environment, which overcomes significant drawbacks in recent GUI programming, namely frequent updates in programming languages and, too many variants and changes in Model-View-Controller related frameworks.

 Consequences of Phoscript metaprogramming …..
 Omni*App one super app, collective effort to improve front end and back end ….